When did you start writing?

 During these quieter moments we found we loved Roald Dahl's stories and discovered a firm favourite in the books of Diana Wynne Jones - I would recommend them to everyone.

-Last summer I read the first few books in the Artemis Fowl series (by Eoin Colfer), on the recommendation of a music student.
+Then about five years ago I read the first few books in the Artemis Fowl series (by Eoin Colfer), on the recommendation of a music student.
 If you like fast-paced adventure and fantasy mixed in with a good dose of humour, they're for you!

 Finally, I have just finished 'Between Shades Of Grey' by Ruta Sepetys.
 Set during the time of Stalin's annexation of Lithuania, Latvia and Estonia, it has to be one of the best books I've read in a long time.
 I thoroughly recommend it for older children.